hellogracecho/css-media-types/README.md

 <link rel = "stylesheet" type = "text/css" media = "print" href = "mystyle.css">
 ```

+## @page
+The @page at-rule is a CSS at-rule used to modify different aspects of a printed page property.
+It targets and modifies the page's dimensions, page orientation, and margins.

+Read more about it [Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/@page).

 # Other Tips

 ## Chrome Dev tool to Emulate CSS media type